nupong/Google-Data-Analytics-Capstone-Project/README.md

 6. **A**ct

 ### Dataset
 Cyclistic's historical trip data has been used for analyse and identify trends.
-Noted that the datasets have a different name becuase Cyclistic is a fictional company.
+Noted that the datasets have a different name because Cyclistic is a fictional company.
 The data has been made available by Motivate International Inc. under this [license](https://ride.divvybikes.com/data-license-agreement)

 ### Background